 The 4 steps in the process

-11. The capacity building process is built around 4 steps: awareness, assessment, analysis and

-action (the 4 As of Capacity Building).
+16. The CB Procedures approved by the CBSC contain the detailed information necessary to plan and execute the CB Projects, and are published in the IHO website (https://iho.int/en/miscellaneous-2)

-12. The IHO CBSC recognises that the first step must be the raising of awareness of the
+17. The IHO CBSC recognises that the first step must be the raising of awareness of the

 significance and impact of hydrography on maritime safety, at the highest political levels in